micheles/papers/scheme/aps/README.txt

 Ypsilon is easy enough to support, and I use it, so I think I will keep supporting it in the future.

-On the other hand, currently PLT Scheme is only partially supported.
-I would like to support it better, and I will accept patches from PLT experts willing to help me; the nontrivial part is supporting ``sweet-macros`` fully.
+PLT Scheme is not supported as well as I would, and I will accept patches from PLT experts willing to help me; the nontrivial part is supporting ``sweet-macros`` fully.

 Larceny Scheme is not supported since it does not support the ``.IMPL.sls``